Sharp convergence rates of time discretization for stochastic time-fractional PDEs subject to additive space-time white noise: Numerical examples

 We discretize the problem \eqref{eq-alpha} in time by using the scheme \eqref{CQ-scheme2} and, in space, by continuous piecewise linear finite element method.
 Here, $h=1/M$ denotes the spatial mesh size and $U^n(x)$ the numerical solution of the fully discrete scheme.
 We take $\tau=h=2^{-5}$ and $\varepsilon=0.1$.
 For each computation, $I=1000$ independent realizations are performed with different Wiener processes.
 For each realization $\omega_i$, $i=1,\dots,I$, we generate $M$ independent Brownian motions $W_j(t)$, $j=1,\dots,M$.
 In Figure 4.1(left), we present the exact solution $u_d$ of the deterministic problem, the mean value of numerical solutions for \eqref{eq-alpha}, and the standard deviation, respectively, at $t_n=1$.
 Moreover, the numerical approximations $U^n(x,\omega_i)$, $i=1,2,3$ of $u(x,t_n,\omega_i)$, with three independent realizations, are given in Figure 4.1(right) at $t_n=1$.
 The numerical simulations in Figure 4.1 are performed by taking $\alpha=0.5$.
 Similar results are shown in Figure 4.2 for $\alpha=1.3$.
+Because the solution has $C^{\min(\frac{1}{\alpha}-\frac12,1)}(\overline\Omega)$ pathwise regularity in space (cf. \cite[Proposition 2]{MijenaNane}), the numerical solution for $\alpha=0.5$ (the solution is $C^{1}(\overline\Omega)$) is smoother than the numerical solution for $\alpha=1.3$ (the solution is $C^{0.27}(\overline\Omega)$); see Figures \ref{fig41} and \ref{fig42} for a visual comparison.

 We next consider the convergence rate of the numerical scheme \eqref{CQ-scheme2} for \eqref{eq-alpha} with $\varepsilon=1$.
-The problem \eqref{eq-alpha} is discretized using backward-Euler convolution quadrature and linear Galerkin finite element method.
-To investigate the convergence rate, we consider $I=500$ independent realizations for each time step $\tau_k=2^{-k}$, $k=2,\dots,6$.
-A surrogate for the exact solution $u(x,t_n,\omega_i)$, $i=1,2,\dots,I$, is determined by using a much smaller time step $\tau=2^{-13}$.
+The problem \eqref{eq-alpha} is discretized using backward-Euler convolution quadrature and a linear Galerkin finite element method.
+To investigate the convergence rate, we consider $I=1000$ independent realizations for each time step $\tau_k=2^{-k}$, $k=5,\dots,8$.
 In order to focus on the time discretization error, we solve the time-discrete stochastic PDE \eqref{CQ-scheme2} using a sufficiently small spatial mesh size $h=1/M=2^{-9}$ so that the spatial discretization error is relatively negligible.
-Then the error $\mathbb{E}\|U^n-u(\cdot,t_n)\|^2$ for a fixed time step $\tau_k$ is approximated by
+Then the error $E(\tau_k)$ is computed by for $k=6,7,8$.